Goobley/CommonRTAtomicFormat/spec/core-spec.md

 Spectral Lines
 --------------

-The file will provide a top-level `radiative_bound_bound` sequence.
+The file will provide a top-level `lines` sequence.
 This array will contain the specification of each spectral line in the model as a mapping.

 ### High-level format